Kitware/flow/docs/creating-an-analysis.rst

 * Navigate to the Data Management tab.
 * Click the pencil icon on the left for the collection you want to add an analysis to.
-If you do not have edit permissions on any collection, contact kitware@kitware.com to request access with your TangeloHub user name, organization, and desired use case.
+If you do not have edit permissions on any collection, `contact Kitware <http://www.tangelohub.org/contact-us/>`_ to request access with your user name, organization, and desired use case.
 * Navigate to the Analysis tab.
 * Under "Create new analysis", enter an analysis name and